-The global Food Week of Action includes World Food Day (16 October) as well as the International Day for Disaster Reduction (13 October), International Day of Rural Women (15 October).
-The International Day for the Eradication of Poverty is 17 October.
+The global Food Week of Action 2017 includes World Food Day (16 October) as well as International Day of Rural Women (15 October), and the International Day for the Eradication of Poverty is 17 October.

 Organize a “bring and share” meal at your church, with dishes prepared with produce from local gardens and farmers.

 Celebrate local foods and knowledge: Organize a community fair that showcases local food producers and shares the stories of farmers and people involved in food justice.

 Lobby policy makers and businesses to create a stable demand for local and seasonal produce through school meal programmes and hospitals.

 Get your hands in the dirt: Plan a trip to your nearest farm to meet (and help!) the farmer and learn more about the challenges and joys of food production.
 Consider joining or starting a community garden.